ummemaryam/Credit-Scoring/README.md

 # Credit Scoring Prediction using Machine Learning
-This project predicts the likelihood of a person defaulting on their credit payment within 2 years using machine learning models.
-It was built as part of a data science and AI learning task.
+This project predicts the likelihood of a person defaulting on their credit payment within 2 years using machine learning model.

 # Project Overview
 The model predicts **credit default risk** (SeriousDlqin2yrs = 1) based on customer financial data such as: